uqlibrary/uqlibrary-react-toolbox/sass/README.md

 </div>
 ```

+_.is-gapless-mobile_ is a custom stlye class added to _bulmaHelpers to allow no padding/margins in mobile view only.

 __Narrow__

 If you want a column to only take the space it needs, use the is-narrow modifier.
 The other column(s) will fill up the remaining space.